 Boise State encourages a healthy environment for its students, employees, and guests.
-To this end, the University: (1) has developed policies and procedures regarding a drug-free workplace; (2) promotes education and training programs, both internally and externally, regarding alcohol and other drug use/abuse, including training of incoming students with information on alcohol and drug use/abuse; (3) has implemented an employee assistance program; (4) provides wellness programs and activities for employees and students; and (5) participates in numerous community support and resource based programs.
-To learn more about these programs and see Boise State's policies regarding drug and alcohol use by employees and students, see the 2020-2021 Drug and Alcohol Abuse Prevention and Education Report.
+To this end, the University: (1) has developed policies and procedures regarding a drug-free workplace; (2) promotes education and training programs, both internally and externally, regarding alcohol and other drug use/abuse, including training of incoming students with information on alcohol and drug use/abuse; (3) has implemented an employee assistance program; (4) provides wellness programs and activities for employees and students; and (5) participates in numerous community support and resource-based programs.
+To learn more about these programs and see Boise State's policies regarding drug and alcohol use by employees and students, see the 2022-2023 Drug and Alcohol Abuse Prevention and Education Report.

 In the interest of the personal health and safety of the campus community, Boise State University does not condone or ignore illegal alcohol or drug use or abuse.
 Boise State prohibits the illegal possession, use and sale of alcohol and illegal drugs.
-The Boise State Department of Public Safety enforces alcohol policies and refers any violations of the law to the Boise Police Department, including state underage consumption and possession laws.
+The Boise State Department of Public Safety enforces alcohol policies and refers any violations of the law to the Boise Police Department and/or to the Dean of Students for student conduct review, including state underage consumption and possession laws.
 Federal and State drug law violations will be enforced by the appropriate investigative agency in cooperation with the Department of Public Safety.
 The Idaho State Board of Education's policies regulate the possession, use, and sale of alcohol beverages on the Boise State campus.

-Boise State prohibits illegal possession, consumption, manufacture, and distribution of alcohol and other drugs by students in college or on University owned, leased, or operated facilities and property.
-Boise State Policy #1050: Alcohol on Campus provides requirements and exceptions to allow alcohol consumption and distribution to take place on campus during permitted events.
-Any individual that violates the policies stated in the code of conduct in the student handbook may be subject to any or all of the following: expulsion, suspension, conduct probation, censure, and/or restitution or compensation.
+Boise State prohibits illegal possession, consumption, manufacture, and distribution of alcohol and other drugs by students or on University owned, leased, or operated facilities and properties.
+Boise State Policy #1050: Alcohol Beverage Permitting provides requirements and exceptions to allow alcohol consumption and distribution to take place on campus during permitted events.
+Any individual that violates the policies stated in the student code of conduct (University Policy #2020) may be subject to any or all of the following: expulsion, suspension, conduct probation, censure, and/or restitution or compensation.